MaciejIwan/3d-printing-shop/README.md

 * find order by user email in admin panel
 * filtr orders by status in admin panel
 * add shipping functionality (now is only pickup)
+* add webhooks to stripe to handle payments in real time and when user drop his connection

 ## Database diagram
 ![Database diagram](img/databaseDiagram.png)